mkaito/mkaito.github.com/_posts/2010-07-29-writing-a-wiki-engine.markdown

 you need to be familiar with, if you are to call yourself an application developer, and I'm hoping to send across the right ideas to get you started.
-As the saying goes, I can only show you the path, but you have to walk it yourself.
+As the saying goes, I can only show you the path, you'll have to walk it yourself.

 I intend not to write about specific tools or technologies, beside the times I use them as examples of the ideas I try to bring across.
 However, I understand that some more examples might be needed, like real-world examples of what I'm writing about.
-Be aware, that each piece of software I write about, is a piece of software I have actually written, and what you read is just the line of thought I followed prior to sitting down at the computer and booting Emacs.
+Be aware, that each piece of software I write about, is a piece of software I have actually written, or am in the process of writing, and what you read is just the line of thought I followed prior to sitting down at the computer and booting Emacs.
 This means, that I'm already considering a follow-up series on the specific technology choices behind my software.
-Don't expect tutorials on how to do what I did, since I don't like writing tutorials, but it should give you enough background to follow
+Don't expect tutorials on how to do what I did, since I don't like writing "click here, enter this" tutorials (and teaching someone to fish is way better than giving him a fish), but it should give you enough background to follow
 [my code](http://github.com/mkaito) on Git Hub.